rebcabin/masr/specs.md

-# 4. FULL-FORM ENTITY HASH-MAPS
+# 5. FULL-FORM ENTITY HASH-MAPS

-Every MASR `asr-term` instance has a full-form.
-A full-form is a Clojure _hash-map_ that contains the key `::term` at top level.
-Clojure hash-maps are collections of key-value pairs like Python dictionaries.[https://clojuredocs.org/clojure.core/hash-map]
+Every MASR `asr-term` entity has a _full-form_.
+A
+MASR full-form is a Clojure _hash-map_ that contains the key `::term` at top level.
+Hash-maps are collections of key-value pairs like Python dictionaries.[https://clojuredocs.org/clojure.core/hash-map]

-Full-forms that are checked against Clojure specs are _entities_.
+MASR checks full-form against Clojure specs.
 For example,

 ```clojure